claudiodangelis/banco/README.md

 Banco is created by Claudio d'Angelis.

-The name "Banco" is a tribute Banco Del Mutuo Soccorso, the best italian progressive rock band of all times.
+The name "Banco" is a tribute to Banco Del Mutuo Soccorso, the best italian progressive rock band of all times.